 In 1764, the English writer and politician Horace Walpole introduced to the world a new genre of literature known as Gothic fiction.
 He employed elements of the supernatural as well as the every day in a manner to strike fear into the reader.
 Though this was not the first time in literature that the supernatural was used in writing to a frightful effect; Shakespeare, for example, used King Hamlet’s Ghost in Hamlet and the three witches in Macbeth.
 This was the first time they were used for the purpose of terrifying the audience.

 In his story The Castle of Otranto, Walpole introduced the literary device of the Gothic Machine.
 Simply put, it is a device used in the story to cause fear in the reader.
 It is most commonly thought of as the supernatural or unexplained, but it can be something as real and tangible as the antagonist.
 Whether it is an intangible object given unnatural life, mysterious voices, specters, gloomy prophecies, or a villainous scoundrel, these devices were intended to keep the audience on edge.

-During the time period in England known as the Victorian age, a group of artists started the artist movement known as Romanticism.
-This movement influenced the philosophy, art, architectural, music and literature of that period.
+During the Victorian age, a group of artists started the artist movement known as Romanticism.
+This movement influenced the philosophy, art, architecture, music, and literature of that period.
 It was a movement that focused on the emotional, not just love, as we have come to think of it whenever there is a reference to romance.

 Lord Byron was not only a writer of Romantic literature; he became the model for what is known as the Byronic Hero.
-Unlike the previous heroes that were paragons of virtue, the Byronic Hero was flawed, sensitive, and was known to buck authority.
+Unlike the previous heroes that were paragons of virtue, the Byronic Hero was flawed, sensitive, and known to buck authority.
 Byron himself was the direct model for the characters of Lord Ruthven in Caroline Lamb’s Glenarvon and John William Polidori’s The Vampyre: charming, part of high society, and yet was, in Lamb’s own words, “mad, bad and dangerous to know.”